steemit/whitepaper/whitepaper.md

 Fortunately, the minimum balance required can be as low as a dollar and this is something users can understand and appreciate.
 The opportunity cost of lost interest doesn’t incur the cognitive cost of a micro-fee and is far more acceptable to users.

-The STEEM used to pre-fund an account is Powered Up in the new account (i.e., converted to Steem Power).
+The STEEM used to pre-fund an account is powered up in the new account (i.e., converted to Steem Power).
 A portion of the SP used to fund a new account may be delegated from the creator of the account.
 When a user is delegated SP, they may use the SP for voting and bandwidth purposes as if it were their own, but the ownership of the SP remains with the user who delegated it.
 A user may remove the delegation at any time.
 After a cool-down period, the SP is returned to their account.

 ### Effectiveness Relative to Fees